tradle/why-hypercore/FAQ.md

 ### Multi-writer

-Hypercore is engineered with small single-purpose lego blocks that are highly composable into systems you want to build on it, especially as evident in case of multi-writer.
+Hypercore is engineered as a set of small single-purpose primitives (lego blocks) to be highly composable.
+This is a methodology used by Linux community and it allows to have simple mental model about the building blocks, and to create purpose-made systems.
+This is opposite to systems that attempt to serve many use cases upfront and become over time very hard to manage and secure.
+The example is OpenVPN which recently is being replaced with Wireguard and a family of single-purpose modules that are built for it.
+In Hypercore this approach is especially evident in the case of multi-writer.

-Hypercore is a personal data structure and so is Hypertrie, Hyperbee and Hyperdrive.
-This means only one private key can have access to write into it.
-In other words it is a single-writer module.
-The advantage of single-writer is a strong verifiable integrity, audit trail, support for streaming, and many others.
+Hypercore, and data structures on top (Hypertrie, Hyperbee and Hyperdrive) are single-writer primitives.
+This means only one private key can have access to write into each.

 But when hypercore is replicated to personal devices (phone, tablet, PC, cloud peers) each device needs to have its own private key, which means now multiple writers need to write into hypercore data structures.
 Same need arises when you want to collaborate with peers, with shared documents, files and databases, as you want peers to **edit** same objects and **search** across them.